-Trailing compensation element from the replaced 2016 compensation system: long-term incentive programme (LTIP) 2018

-In the 2023 financial year, Mr Hartmann, Dr Schmelzer, Mr Weitz and Dr Schroeter participated for the last time in the long-term incentive programme (LTIP) 2018, which was granted to the members of the Management Board and selected employees of the Scout24 Group in July 2018 under the former compensation system.
+Trailing compensation element from the replaced 2016 compensation system: long-term incentive programme (LTIP) 2018 employees of the Scout24 Group in July 2018 under the former compensation system.
 Under the programme, members of the Management Board receive virtual Scout24 shares (share units).
 The transaction is exclusively settled in cash.5